Congruence Subgroups of the Virtual Braid Group: Congruence Subgroups in the Virtual Setting

 Just as in the classical setting, we can define the \emph{congruence subgroup of} $vB_n$ mod $m$, or also known as the \emph{level $m$ congruence subgroup of} $vB_n$, as the kernel of the virtual integral Burau representation of $vB_n$ followed by $r_m$, reduction mod $m$.
 This congruence subgroup will be denoted by $vB_n[m]$.

 \begin{remk} Direct computation shows that $\rho_v$ factors through the quotient of $vB_n$ to the welded braid group, $wB_n$.
-We have chosen to phrase all results in terms of the virtual braid group, but analogous results hold for the welded braid groups using identical proofs, note that the normal closure of the additional relations live entirely in the kernel of $\rho_v$.
-An area of future work will be to explore ways to bring the topological viewpoint of the welded braid group and it's isomorphism to the loop braid group into the conversation of congruence. \end{remk}
+We have chosen to phrase all results in terms of the virtual braid group, but analogous results hold for the welded braid groups using identical proofs.
+Note that the normal closure of the additional relations live entirely in the kernel of $\rho_v$.
+An area of future work is to explore ways to bring the topological viewpoint of the welded braid group and it's isomorphism to the loop braid group into the conversation of congruence.
+We appreciate the anonymous referee pointing out that, in contrast, $\rho_v$ does not factor through the unrestricted virtual braid group. \end{remk}

 By definition, $\rho_v$ restricted to $B_n$ as subset of $vB_n$ is the classical integral Burau representation $\rho_-$ on $B_n$.
 So we can see the containment $B_n[m]\subseteq vB_n[m]$ right away.
 The first question that arises is have we gained any new elements by passing to the virtual congruence subgroup, or is $B_n[m] = vB_n[m]$?
 We quickly observe that $B_n[m]$ is a proper subgroup of $vB_n[m]$, as shown in the next Proposition.